 If you want to avoid being subject to “pinning” there are a couple of options:

-- Pinterest has a code that you can insert into your website’s html code that blocks pinning.
-The addition is <meta name=”pinterest” content=”nopin” /> (with the brackets), and is found in the help section of pinterest.
+Pinterest has a code that you can insert into your website’s html code that blocks pinning.
+The addition is “<meta name=”pinterest” content=”nopin” />” (with the brackets), and is found at this link:https://en.help.pinterest.com/entries/21063792-Prevent-pinning-from-your-site.

 Many photographers have decided that Pinterest has value that makes it worth allowing pinning.
 Whether or not you want to allow it is a personal decision that should be based on your business model.